Azure-Samples/iot-edge-samples/README.md

-# Azure IoT Gateway Module Samples
+# Azure IoT Gateway SDK Module Samples
-This tutorial shows a JavaScript developer how to setup their module development environment (Windows/Ubuntu Linux), write a module, customize and initialize the gateway instance.
+This tutorial shows how to setup your Azure IoT Gateway SDK module development environment (Windows/Ubuntu Linux), write a module, customize and initialize the gateway instance.
+It includes samples for JavaScript, Java, and .NET modules.

 <br>